FDA head: Baby formula factory could reopen by next week

-WASHINGTON (AP) — The head of the Food and Drug Administration told lawmakers Thursday that a shuttered baby formula factory could be up and running as soon as next week, though he sidestepped questions about whether his agency should have intervened earlier at the plant at the center of the national shortage.
+WASHINGTON (AP) — The head of the Food and Drug Administration told lawmakers Thursday that a shuttered baby formula factory could be up and running as soon as next week, though he sidestepped questions about whether his agency should have intervened earlier to address problems at the plant that have triggered the national shortage.

 The problems are largely tied to Abbott Nutrition’s Michigan formula plant, the largest in the U.S., which has been closed since February due to contamination problems.
 The FDA announced a preliminary agreement with Abbott earlier this week to restart production, pending safety upgrades and certifications.

-After production resumes, Abbott has said, it could take about two months before new formula begins arriving in stores.
+After production resumes, Abbott has said, it could take about two months until new formula begins arriving in stores.
+Califf said it will be “a few weeks” before supplies return to normal levels, especially in rural areas that aren’t near distribution hubs.

-When lawmakers asked why it took the FDA months to investigate warnings about safety violations at the plant, Califf said he couldn’t say much due to an ongoing investigation into the issues.
+When lawmakers asked why it took the FDA months to investigate a whistleblower complaint about safety violations at Abbott’s plant, Califf said he couldn’t share details due to the agency’s ongoing investigation.
 Several lawmakers rejected that response.

-Members of the House Appropriations subcommittee opened Thursday’s hearing by asking Califf why the FDA didn’t step in last fall when there were warnings about problems at the Sturgis, Michigan, factory.

-Rep. Rosa DeLauro, D-Conn., pointed to a recently released whistleblower complaint alleging numerous safety violations at Abbott’s plant, including employees falsifying records and failing to properly test formula before releasing it.
-She said the former Abbott employee alerted the FDA to the situation in October but was not interviewed by agency staff until late December.
+Rep. Rosa DeLauro, D-Conn., repeatedly asked Califf to explain what the FDA did after receiving a whistleblower complaint in October alleging numerous safety violations at Abbott’s plant, including employees falsifying records and failing to properly test formula before releasing it.
+The former Abbott employee wasn’t interviewed by the FDA until late December and the plant wasn’t closed until mid-February, she noted.

 “It all begs the question, why did the FDA not spring into action?”
 DeLauro asked.
 “Who in the leadership had access to that report — who didn’t have access to the report — and why was there no reaction?”

-Note: This story has been corrected to show Rep. Mark Pocan is a Democrat, not a Republican.